How to Half Double Crochet (HDC)

-The half double crochet is a handy stitch to have in your crochet skills collection.
+The half double crochet stitch is a handy stitch to have in your crochet skills collection.
 It is used in lots of patterns and is very easy to do.
 It is a little larger than a single crochet stitch and a little smaller than a double crochet stitch.

 Begin by wrapping yarn around hook,